vitalyiegorov/suuudokuuu/readme.md

     - [ ] donate to ZSU, add BE logic for this
     - [ ] add donation branding and description on main screen
 - [ ] add gamification and percentage of completeness
+- [ ] add game pausing?
+Can be exploited as a cheat to maximize scroll?

 ### Frontend
 - [ ] add animations